-Since she arrived in 2015, my furry editorial assistant (Darcy) has been mostly unassistive in her contributions to our joint workspace.
+Since she arrived in 2015, my furry office companion (Darcy) has been mostly unassistive in her contributions to our joint workspace.
 She is excellent at identifying the correct use of words such as ‘biscuit’, ‘frisbee’, ‘lunch’ and (slightly more unusually) ‘teeth’.
 However, she is less good at tasks such as fixing problems with commas or chasing authors’ corrections.
 She excels at carrying out requests to find the human editorial assistant (generally in his office at the other end of the house).
 However, she is less adept at conveying any useful information to him or bringing him back with her, if required.

 She has many admirable qualities to make up for these professional deficiencies, however.
 Although she will happily abandon me if there may be food on offer elsewhere, she is generally stalwart, usually being found in a bed next to my desk.
 Being a cockapoo and thus only slightly less energetic than a tornado, she also requires regular walks – a huge benefit for someone who otherwise has a tendency to become absorbed in her work and forget to move for hours on end.